-- (1) Groundwater pressure should be determined according to EN ISO 18674-4.

-- (2) The selection of equipment for piezometric measurements shall be based on the:

-- method of installation;
+- (1) Groundwater pressure should be determined according to EN ISO 18674-4. - (2) The selection of equipment for piezometric measurements and for design of observation wells shall be based on the: - method of installation;

-- anticipated hydraulic conductivity of the ground;

-- purpose of the measurements;

-- required observation period;

-- expected groundwater fluctuations; and

-SC7 NOTE [#26]: CR0123 Revised rock to Rock mass

-prEN 1997-2:2022 (E)

-required accuracy.

-(3) In aquicludes and ground with low hydraulic conductivity, measurements should be made using a closed system.

-NOTE Ground with low hydraulic conductivity includes, for example, fine soils and lightly jointed rock mass.

-(4) Artesian groundwater pressure should be measured using a closed system.

-(5) The number and frequency of readings and the length of the measuring period shall be planned according to the purpose of the measurements and the period needed for groundwater pressures to come into equilibrium.

-(6) The piezometric level $h{w,z}$ at an elevation z may be determined from Formula (11.1):
+- anticipated hydraulic conductivity of the ground; - purpose of the measurements; - required observation period; - expected groundwater fluctuations; and - required accuracy. - (3) In aquicludes and ground with low hydraulic conductivity, measurements should be made using a closed system. - NOTE 1 Ground with low hydraulic conductivity includes, for example, fine soils and lightly jointed rock mass. - NOTE 2 For guidance on selection of open or closed system, see EN ISO 22282-1 - (4) The number and frequency of readings and the length of the measuring period shall be planned according to the purpose of the measurements and the period needed for groundwater pressures to come into equilibrium. - (5) The piezometric level $h{w,z}$ at an elevation z may be determined from:

-$$h{w,z} = \frac{u}{\gamma_w} + z \tag{11.1}$$
+$$h{\rm w,z} = \frac{u}{\gamma{\rm w}} + z \tag{11.1}$$

-u is the groundwater pressure;

-$\gamma{\rm w}$ is the weight density of pore water;

-$u/\gamma{\rm w}$ is the pressure head;

-is the elevation where u is measured (positive upwards).

-(7) The weight density of groundwater should be measured according to 7.2.6.

-(8) In the absence of a measured value, the weight density of fresh groundwater, $\gamma_w$ , may be assumed to be 10 kN/m.

-NOTE The weight density of groundwater depends on its mineral content, salinity, and temperature.

-(9) The response time of the measuring system should be less than anticipated rate of variation of the groundwater pressure.

-(10) When the rate of variation is high, continuous recording systems should be used.

-NOTE The continuous recording includes the use of transducers and data loggers.

-(11) The reading interval should be adjusted after an initial period to accord with the actual rate of variations of the readings.
+- u is the groundwater pressure; - $\gamma{\rm w}$ is the weight density of pore water; - $u/\gamma{\rm w}$ is the pressure head; - z is the elevation where u is measured (positive upwards). - (6) The weight density of groundwater should be measured according to 7.2.7. - (7) In the absence of a measured value, the weight density of fresh groundwater may be assumed to be $10 \text{ kN/m}^3$ . - NOTE The weight density of groundwater depends on its mineral content, salinity, and temperature. - (8) The response time of the measuring system should be less than the anticipated rate of variation of the groundwater pressure. - (9) When the rate of variation is high, continuous recording systems should be used. - NOTE Continuous recording includes the use of transducers and data loggers. - (10)The reading interval should be adjusted after an initial period to account for the measured variations of the readings.